Cacti/documentation/How-To-Data-Queries.md

 # How To Work with Data Queries

-During the past few weeks as I've made various SNMP Data Query templates, I've ran into a few 'tricks' (which existing user scripts use) to make them work with most devices.
+During the past few weeks as I've made various SNMP Data Query templates I've ran into a few 'tricks' (which existing user scripts use) to make them work with most devices.
 It'd probably be beneficial to publish these in some manner on the documentation site so others don't have to stumble.

-As you already know, getting an index is the hardest thing users struggle with.
+As you already know getting an index is the hardest thing users struggle with.
 I've ran across three scenarios and their solutions:

 ## SNMP index is present